To send a tip to the author, please login.

 We only used Fox Farms: Ocean Forest in this grow.
 When we were looking around about soil this was recommended for beginner growers.
 Ocean Forest® is a powerhouse blend of aged forest products, sphagnum peat moss, earthworm castings, bat guano, fish emulsion, and crab meal.

 You can also use Mother Earth Coco Plus Perlite Mix.
-Mother Earth coco + perlite mix is an rhp certified natural plant growth media that is a great alternative to potting soil & other traditional growing medias.
-Coconut coir is 100% natural, made from the fiber of coconut husks & is an alternative to peat based medias.
-Mother Earth coco + perlite incorporates 70% of the finest coco pith & fiber blend as well as 30% perlite for better aeration & drainage.
-Increased aeration & more drainage allow gardeners to more aggressively feed without worrying about over watering.
+Mother Earth coco + perlite mix is an rhp certified natural plant growth media that is a great alternative to potting soil & other traditional growing media.
+Coconut coir is 100% natural, made from the fiber of coconut husks & is an alternative to peat-based media.
+Mother Earth coco + perlite incorporates 70% of the finest cocoa pith & fiber blend as well as 30% perlite for better aeration & drainage.
+Increased aeration & more drainage allow gardeners to more aggressively feed without worrying about overwatering.
 With its unsurpassed texture, porosity & high cation-exchange capacity, Mother Earth coco + perlite creates the perfect growing environment.

 This plant was part of the first batch to be moved out of germination.
 All plants were germinated inside until they had at least 3 top leaves.
-Once the plant was stable we moved it to a 1 gallon pots and outside into the growing space.
+Once the plant was stable we moved it to a 1-gallon pot and outside into the growing space.

 We want the plants to get 18 hours of full sunlight a day to make sure they are in veg.
-There was really no trimming or low stress training in this process.
-This phases last until the light is down to about 12 hours.
+There was really no trimming or low-stress training in this process.
+These phases last until the light is down to about 12 hours.